rammses/tracmactip/README.md

 # tracmactip
+Use case :
+- no addressing/numbering on ethernet jacks
+- need to identify which switch and port
+- You need to have a mobile ethernet client, any laptop/raspberry/arduino will do

+What you need to do for this to work: you;
+- need to enter the mac address to config file
+- have to create a csv file as mentioned below
+- need to create a netconf user on every juniper switch you own
+- for security reasons i made this using keypair auth which is explained below if you do know what you do you can use username password auth but i don't reccomend it

-tracks a special mac address in switchdatabase using keypair auth wit pyez, pushes the info to tipboard server
+tracks a special mac address in JUNOS based switches addressed in csv based database using keypair auth wit pyez, pushes the info to an indicator at tipboard server

-# PYez ve Tipboard ile mac tracking
+## PYez ve Tipboard ile mac tracking

 Sunucu ubuntu 16.04